Easy Cotton Pottery Tray Tutorial: How to Make Fabric and Rope Trays with Scraps

 ending the thread

-• Hair ties or makeup in the bathroom
+• Organize hair ties or makeup in the bathroom

-• Paper clips and sticky notes on your desk
+• Tidy up your desk with paper clips and sticky notes

-• Sweet little handmade gifts filled with goodies
+• Create sweet handmade gifts filled with small goodies

-Thank you so much to Elizabeth for letting me share this project here.
-If you make a tray, I’d love to see!
-Tag me @longarm.quilter and use #cottonpotterytray so we can cheer each other on.
+Thank you so much to Elizabeth for inviting me to share this Cotton Pottery Tray tutorial here!
+If you make one, I’d love to see your creation—tag me @longarm.quilter and use #cottonpotterytray so we can cheer each other on.

-And if you’re ready for more, check out my Cotton Pottery Membership—a new project and skill each month to keep the creativity flowing.
+And if you’re ready for more creative fun, join my Cotton Pottery Membership—you’ll get a new project and skill each month to keep your creativity flowing.

 Happy stitching,